evert/evert.github.com/_posts/2024/2024-12-29-letting-curveball-die.md

 using Curveball today I think there's very little chance you need to do anything in a long while.
 I will even fix bugs as they are reported, but this blog post is effectively my statement that I'm no longer going to put much energy in it.
 Curveball is stable.
 Don't use it for new projects.
-It's techical debt, but it works and is very stable.

 If you need advice on a migration path, I'm happy to do a free 30 minute consultation!
 You probably know how to reach me.